smmariquit/whats-my-cs-score/README.md

-# What's My CS Score? 🎮
+# What's My CS Score? 🎮 -

+Made with React
+TODO:
+Leaderboards

 A fun quiz application that determines your "CS Score" based on various computer science student stereotypes and habits.
 Similar to the rice purity test, this application asks you a series of questions about your habits, preferences, and characteristics to calculate your CS score.